 Squats are great!
 Use these to build endurance for labour and keep up strength to assist in your postnatal recovery.

 Embrace support from props: blocks, bolsters, walls and blankets will assist in helping you to create balance and space.

 As baby grows, your diaphragm loses space.
 Support your breathing functions by utilising your intercostal muscles.

 To counteract your growing breasts and to prepare for feeding baby, enjoy chest & shoulder opening postures like cow-face arms and downward dog with blocks or the wall.

 Please note: The above are suggestions based on a normal, healthy pregnancy.
-As with all medical circumstances, please refer to your doctor and physiotherapist to discuss the best way for your body to maintain fitness during pregnancy.
+Please refer to your medical care provider to discuss the best way for your body to maintain fitness during pregnancy.

 The Updog Yoga Mamas intention, is to provide a way for mamas to bring yoga into their daily routine without complication.
 I want to empower mamas to acknowledge their energy and their families energy each day, and then select the best practice for that day.
 Whether it be a 10 minute grounding meditation to balance out the emotional rollercoaster of motherhood, a 30 minute gentle yin to restore the body after a sleepless night or a 45 minute power flow to energise the body and mind - mamas now have the choice to cater their daily practice to suit their needs.
 Join now >